Community and Justice Studies Major and Minor

-In COMJ 160 Foundations of Community & Justice Studies, students start to develop a sense of what social issues matter to them.
+In our foundational course, you’ll start to develop a sense of what social issues matter to you.
 We encourage students to explore lots of different courses during their first year so that they can find where they want to make a difference.
-Our majors take courses in philosophy, communication and culture, political science, psychology, and more.
+You’ll take courses in philosophy, communication and culture, political science, psychology, and more.
 There are so many possibilities, and this year is all about exploring those possibilities.

-In COMJ 270 Power, Society, and Social Change, students engage with social theory in order to clarify their own commitments as young scholars.
-Students continue to explore those commitments and also may take elective courses focused on ethics, the importance of place, or the power of political participation.
+In COMJ 270 Power, Society, and Social Change, you will engage with social theory in order to clarify your own commitments as a young scholar.
+You will continue to explore those commitments and also may take elective courses focused on ethics, the importance of place, or the power of political participation.
 This is the year to begin your community engagement journey if you haven't already.

 This is a big year.
-In COMJ 460 Community Organizing and Civic Professionalism, students learn concrete organizing skills that they can take with them into their community-based work while at Allegheny and beyond.
-Students also finalize the focus on their COMJ major and take their Junior Seminar, where they learn research methods and develop proposals for their senior project.
+In COMJ 460 Community Organizing and Civic Professionalism, you will learn concrete organizing skills that you can take with you into their community-based work while at Allegheny and beyond.
+You will also finalize the focus on your COMJ major and take your Junior Seminar, where you’ll learn research methods and develop proposals for your Senior Comp.

-Students conduct their Senior Project and finish any remaining coursework.
-At this point, students are often deeply involved in community initiatives and have developed strong relationships with faculty and community members.
+In your last year, you will conduct your Senior Comp and finish any remaining coursework.
+At this point, you will be deeply involved in community initiatives and will have developed strong relationships with faculty and community members.
 Some students may serve as teaching assistants and peer mentors, helping younger COMJ students find their path to a better world.

 Class of 2017